rodrigoi/game-of-life-backbonejs/README.md

 ### User Interface

-The user interface was implemented using Twitter's Bootstrap library, and it comprises thee windows
+The user interface was implemented using Twitter's Bootstrap library, and it comprises three windows

 #### Main Window